bogdanoancea/simulator/README.md

 <p> PROJ_HOME should point to the folder where you downloaded the source code of the micro-simulator (for example D:\data-simulator\simulator),
 GEOS_HOME should point to
-the folder where you installed GEOS library (for example C:\msys64\mingw64\lib) and MSYS_HOME should indicate the folder where is your MSYS2 development environment.
+the folder where you installed GEOS library (for example C:\rtools\mingw64\lib) and MSYS_HOME should indicate the folder where is your MSYS2 development environment, for example C:\rtools40.
-After changing these values, save the file, open an MSYS2 shell (run C:\msys64\mingw64.exe), go to the folder where is your micro-simulator source code and type:
+After changing these values, save the file, open an MSYS2 shell (run C:\rtools40\mingw64.exe), go to the folder where is your micro-simulator source code and type:
 <br>$ make
 <br>$ make install

 <p> The executable is copied under the <I>Release folder</I>.
 To run a simulation type the following:
-<br>$Release/simulator.exe -m map.wkt -s simulation.xml -a antennas.xml -p persons.xml
+<br>$Release/simulator.exe -m map.wkt -s simulation.xml -a antennas.xml -p persons.xml -v

-<p> We provide sample map.wkt, simulation.xml, antennas.xml and persons.xml configuration files in the root folder of the simulator source code.
+<p> We provide several sample map.wkt, simulation.xml, antennas.xml and persons.xml configuration files in the data/dataset1 ... data/dataset7
-The output file is prob.csv.
+folders of the simulator source code.

 <p>
 <b>How to build the application under <I>Linux</I> or <I>Mac OS X</I> operating systems</b>